3 Signs Your Organization Needs a Nonprofit Accounting System

 When You Know You’re Ready to Switch

 Free and low-cost options helped you get started.
-And they likely served you well as you launched your first programs and won your first grant opportunity.
+And they likely served you well as you launched your first programs, secured your first donors, and won your first grant opportunity.
 If you are starting to feel the pinch of too-small accounting software, here are a few things to keep in mind as you look for your next solution:

 - Compliance with industry accounting and reporting standards

-- Ability to manage multiple budgets, including a general budget and budgets for specific projects and restricted grant funds
+- Ability to manage multiple budgets, including a general budget and budgets for specific programs and restricted funds

 - Timely, accurate reporting within the system